The man behind The Grueling Truth - Where Legends Speak

 On opening day in 1926, Johnson and the Senators took on Eddie Rommel and the Philadelphia Athletics.
 Rommel and Johnson were two greats of their day.
 The game went to 15 innings.
 Johnson pitched all 15 innings never allowing a single run.
 Now that’s incredible stamina.

-Feller would complete two more no hitters in his career.
-He would also went to eight All-Star games.
+Feller would complete two more no-hitters in his career.
+He would also go to eight All-Star games.
 He accomplished these feats even though he took three years off to serve in the military.
 For this opening day performance and much more, he eventually became a member of the Hall of Fame.
 Don’t forget to check back often for more baseball content!